SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

 **CWE-759: Use of one-way hash without a salt**
 It seems that method hashCode() in source file [UsernamePassword.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/newsecurity/models/UsernamePassword.java) violates CWE-759.

-Then we started with reviewing our assurance cases, misuse cases, and threat model report.
-From the review, we discovered the most critical weakness areas in the software and decided to choose the checklist review strategy which is the most appropriate method for analyzing the code of large-scale projects like GoCD.
-To reduce the effort of going through all the codes for each line we decided to review all 12 items from our [checklist](https://github.com/SA-Java-CCSW/CYBR8420ProjectGoCD/blob/master/CodeReview/Checklist.md).

 **Checklist item 1**
 Looks like [AuthenticationController.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/newsecurity/controllers/AuthenticationController.java) is the main source code for user login authentication in GoCD.